 2 Tablespoons olive oil

-• Add chicken breast, salt, pepper and paprika to the pot.
+• Add chicken thighs, salt, pepper, paprika, Italian seasoning, and onion powder to the pot.
 Cook for a couple minutes, then add in garlic.
 Cook while stirring until the garlic softens.

-• Add the instant brown rice, broth, and broccoli.
+• Add the rice, and broth.
 Bring the stove top up to high heat until the broth begins to boil.

 • Turn off the heat and stir in shredded cheese.